AI-Assisted Multi-Workspace Executive Brief and Deck Orchestration

 Guardrails:

-• Run second-model challenge pass for high-risk recommendations.
+• run a challenge pass for high-risk recommendations before executive distribution

 Tools & Models Referenced

-• gpt, claude-sonnet, gemini-pro: complementary model families for retrieval synthesis, risk review, and output shaping.
+• gpt, claude-sonnet, gemini-pro: stable model-family options for synthesis, challenge passes, and executive-friendly output shaping.